JustSplash8501/HospitalCostModeling/data/03. Medical Cost Prediction/README.md

 ## **📄 Project Contents**
 1. **EDA (Exploratory Data Analysis)**
-    - A thorough examination of the dataset for understanding key insights and identifying patterns.
+A thorough examination of the dataset for understanding key insights and identifying patterns.
+- Dataset shape, data types, and missingness
+- Summary statistics for numeric features
+- Cardinality of categorical variables
+- Initial assessment of feature relevance

 2. **Data Visualization**: Visualization of both univariate and bivariate relationships.